shhschilling/visStatistics/README.md

  `visstat` returns the corresponding test statistics as text.
   Implemented tests: `lm, t.test, wilcox.test, aov, kruskal.test, fisher.test,chisqu.test`.

-  To test assumptions of normality of distributions: `shapiro.test, ks.test`
+To test assumptions of normality of residuals: `shapiro.test, ks.test` To Test assumption of homoscedacity of distributions: `bartlett.test`

 ## Installation
 1. First, you need to install the devtools package.
 You can do this from CRAN.
 Invoke R and then type